 Sequential logic analysis refers to the act of deciphering the operation of a circuit from its final logic diagram.
-This is similar to combinational logic analysis with the exception that the storage capability of the D-flip-flops must be considered.
+This is similar to combinational logic analysis with the exception that the storage capability of the D-Flip-Flops must be considered.
 This analysis is also used to understand the timing of a sequential logic circuit and can be used to predict the maximum clock rate that can be used.

-7.7.1 Finding the State Equations and Output Logic Expressions of an FSM
+7.7.1 Finding the State Equations and Output Logic Expressions of a FSM

-When given the logic diagram for an FSM and it is desired to reverse-engineer its behavior, the first step is to determine the next state logic and output logic expressions.
-This can be accomplished by first labeling the current and next state variables on the inputs and outputs of the D-flip-flops that are implementing the state memory of the FSM.
-The outputs of the D-flip-flops are labeled with arbitrary current state variable names (e.g., Q1_cur, Q0_cur) and the inputs are labeled with arbitrary next state variable names (e.g., Q1_nxt, Q0_nxt).
-The numbering of the state variables can be assigned to the D-flip-flops arbitrarily as long as the current and next state bit numbering is matched.
-For example, if a D-flip-flop is labeled to hold bit 0 of the state code, its output should be labeled Q0_cur and its input should be labeled Q0_nxt.
+When given the logic diagram for a finite state machine and it is desired to reverse engineer its behavior, the first step is to determine the next state logic and output logic expressions.
+This can be accomplished by first labeling the current and next state variables on the inputs and outputs of the D-Flip-Flops that are implementing the state memory of the FSM.
+The outputs of the D-Flip-Flops are labeled with arbitrary current state variable names (e.g., Q1_cur, Q0_cur, etc.) and the inputs are labeled with arbitrary next state variable names (e.g., Q1_nxt, Q0_nxt, etc.).
+The numbering of the state variables can be assigned to the D-Flip-Flops arbitrarily as long as the current and next state bit numbering is matched.
+For example, if a D-Flip-Flop is labeled to hold bit 0 of the state code, its output should be labeled Q0_cur and its input should be labeled Q0 nxt.

-Once the current state variable nets are labeled in the logic diagram, the expressions for the next state logic can be found by analyzing the combinational logic circuitry driving the next state variables (e.g., Q1_nxt, Q0_nxt).
-The next state logic expressions will be in terms of the current state variables (e.g., Q1_cur, Q0_cur) and any inputs to the FSM.
+Once the current state variable nets are labeled in the logic diagram, the expressions for the next state logic can be found by analyzing the combinational logic circuity driving the next state variables (e.g., Q1_nxt, Q0_nxt).
+The next state logic expressions will be in terms of the current state variables (e.g., Q1 cur, Q0 cur) and any inputs to the FSM.